pablodecm/phd_thesis/src/103_chapter_3.md

 used to link the parameters of interest, followed by a description of the inference problems in experimental high-energy physics and how they can be tackled with classical and non-classical techniques.
-Some relevant particularities of the inference problems at the LHC experiments will be discussed, mainly the generative-only nature of the simulation models and the high dimensionality of the data.
-As we will see, both these issues are intimately related, the former requiring the use of likelihood-free inference techniques such as constructing non-parametric sample likelihoods, which in turn demands for lower
+Some relevant particularities of the inference problems typically of interest of the LHC experiments will be discussed, mainly the generative-only nature of the simulation models and the high dimensionality of the data.
+As we will see, these issues are intimately related, the former requiring the use of likelihood-free inference techniques such as constructing non-parametric sample likelihoods, which in turn demands for lower